LLEMA: Evolutionary Search with LLMs for Multi-Objective Materials Discovery: Method

 \subsection{Implementation Details}

-\AlgName is designed for seamless evaluation on new tasks and minimal engineering overhead.
 To evaluate a new task, the user is only required to supply a CSV file specifying the task name and associated property constraints.
 From this input, the agentic framework automatically and iteratively constructs prompts to generate candidate materials, followed by their crystallographic structures in CIF format using an LLM.
 Next, for property evaluation, \AlgName adopts a hierarchical oracle strategy where the candidates are first queried against curated materials databases, while pretrained ML surrogates (e.g., CGCNN, ALIGNN) are invoked only for out-of-distribution compounds.
-These surrogates are used strictly in inference mode with publicly available pretrained weights, which avoids retraining and significantly reduces computational overhead.
+These surrogates are used in inference mode with publicly available pretrained weights, which avoids retraining and significantly reduces computational overhead.
 For reproducibility, we report all surrogate model checkpoints and APIs in Table~\ref{tab:oracle_mapping} (Appendix~\ref{app:oracle}).
 Candidates violating hard constraints are directly assigned low scores, ensuring efficient pruning before expensive evaluations.
-This design enables scaling across tasks and large candidate spaces.
-A detailed implementation of \AlgName is provided in Appendix~\ref{app:llema}.
+A detailed implementation of \AlgName is provided in Appendix~\ref{app:llemma}.